 The State and EPA require FPU to test and report on our water on a regular basis to insure its safety.
 We have met all of these requirements.
 Results of unregulated contaminant analysis are available upon request.
-We want you to know that we obey all the rules.

 Other information

 The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally-occurring minerals and, in some cases, radioactive material and can pick up substances resulting from the presence of animals or from human activity.
 Contaminants that may be present in source water: